 Senior Living Options:

-At Elder Living Advisors, Inc., we work with you and your family to determine those factors and the suitability of the facilities in which you’re interested.
+At Elder Living Advisors, Inc., we work with you and your family to determine the senior care factors and the suitability of the senior living facilities in which you’re interested.

-Elder Living Advisors prevents that unwelcome scenario by conducting an extensive, personalized, objective questionnaire with you and your senior family members to determine their precise needs.
-Our company works with you, side-by-side, at no cost, until the end, to pair your aging family member or loved one with the right people, facilities, and high-quality care to ensure the perfect fit for life.
+Elder Living Advisors prevents the prior unwelcome senior living scenario by conducting an extensive, personalized, objective questionnaire with you and your senior family members to determine their precise senior care needs.
+Our senior advisors work with you, side-by-side, at no cost, until the end, to pair your aging family member or loved one with the right people, facilities, and high-quality care to ensure the perfect fit for life.

 Your Senior Living Options

-You can begin the journey by familiarizing yourself with the retirement housing options that are available on the South Shore and southeastern Massachusetts:
+You can begin the journey by familiarizing yourself with the retirement housing options that are available on the South Shore and southeastern Massachusetts.
+Our goal is to provide senior living options near you.

-Independent living can refer to an apartment or condo within an active retiree community.
+Independent senior living can refer to an apartment or condo within an active senior assisted living community.
 In this setting, your parent will live in a residence with other seniors, often with no additional services other than property maintenance.

-- Ideal Senior: Independent living may be the ideal place for your mother or father if they have too much space to maintain, or are becoming isolated at home.
+- Ideal Senior: Independent senior living may be the ideal place for your mother or father if they have too much space to maintain or are becoming isolated at home.

 - Cost of independent living: The cost of your loved one’s residence will depend on the type of residence (Life Plan Community or rental) and the types of extra services they wish to purchase.